 I’ve also used Lego to teach Hebrew.
-To even try to re-create a letter or word with modular components of varying sizes and shapes is some serious learning.
+For a kid to re-create a letter or word with modular components of varying sizes and shapes is some serious learning.
 And what a cool way to remember the differences in look-alike letters, say, the dalet and the resh: the dalet needs an extra brick up there, but the resh doesn’t.
 (Tip: use a block letter chart to model from, rather than a siddur-style font.)

 On a smaller scale, adults and kids make dreidels and menorahs out of Lego every year, as is proven by a quick online search.
 It makes sense that the most visible Jewish holiday is also the one most often kitted out with Lego.